-As announced previously in an earlier blog post, the Department of Home Affairs has announced to introduce three new skilled visa subclasses on the 16th of November 2019.
+As announced previously the Department of Home Affairs has announced to introduce three new skilled visa subclasses on the 16th of November 2019.

 This is an employer-sponsored visa, which will be granted for five years.
 It will replace the existing s/c 187 Regional Sponsored Migration Scheme

 - Location of employment must be designated regional area